kragen/dernocua/text/leaf-vein-roof.md

 so it might be a better option.
 Gypsum used as a binder for other lightweight, stiff aggregate such as expanded perlite might be better still.

+File `sandwich-panel-optimization.md` has notes on how to get the cheapest sandwich panels for a given stiffness.